azizHamadi/StepperViewSwift/README.md

 `defaultDelegate` is a protocol used to retrieve data entered in the stepper

+`resultStepper` function called when switching from stepper to another

 ```swift
 // Conforming to the DefaultStepperDelegate
 stepperView.defaultDelegate = self